nicholasgriffintn/NGWebsite2021/README.md

 - [ ] Work out Amplify GraphQL sorting.
 - [x] Move homepage sections to components
 - [ ] Finish homepage
+- [ ] Move widgets in the sections to a new widgets folder
 - [ ] Swap to nextjs/mdx? component rendering https://nextjs.org/blog/markdown
 - [ ] Create post about new site
 - [ ] Create my own service for form submissions